-- PHZ Kubheka (chairperson)
+- > PHZ Kubheka (chairperson)

-- N Khuzwayo
+- N Khuzwayo (New GM will take over once appointed)

-- B S Hlomuka
+- ➤ B S Hlomuka

-- L T Ngwenya
+- > LT Ngwenya

 - B Khoza

 The committee consider the reports and recommendations made by the evaluation committee.
 They check whether the recommendation made sufficiently indicates that all relevant factors have been taken into account, and that recommendation made represents a logical, justifiable conclusion, based on all relevant information at the evaluation committee's disposal.
 Each recommendation is supported by clear, concise motivation of salient points;